Misfar-G2/Misfar/README.md

 the process of discovering and acquiring information about the finest tourist attractions for tourists to visit

-## scope
+## Scope

-•	Program with only html, CSS, php, and JavaScript languages.
+- Program with only html, CSS, php, and JavaScript languages.
-•	Support only English language.
+- Support only English language.
-•	Review only attractions in Saudi Arabia.
+-	Review only attractions in Saudi Arabia.
-•	Tourists can view, write, and search reviews about Saudi Arabia attractions but cannot edit them.
+-	Tourists can view, write, and search reviews about Saudi Arabia attractions but cannot edit them.
-•	Tourists can share their reviews on social media.
+-	Tourists can share their reviews on social media.
-•	The admin can upload, modify, delete Saudi Arabia attraction posts, and view them with the reviews.
+- The admin can upload, modify, delete Saudi Arabia attraction posts, and view them with the reviews.